SonarSource/sonarqube/server/sonar-docs/src/pages/setup/upgrade-notes.md

 **DB Connection Pool Defaults Restored**
 Database connection pool defaults have been restored to their pre-SonarQube 7.4 values.
 They were inadvertently affected by a change of connection pooling in 7.4 ([SONAR-11539](https://jira.sonarsource.com/browse/SONAR-11539)).

-**More Issues Backdated**
-Additional cases of issue backdating have been added, so fewer genuinely old issues will be reported in the New Code period ([MMF-1287](https://jira.sonarsource.com/browse/MMF-1287))

 [Full Release Notes](https://jira.sonarsource.com/jira/secure/ReleaseNote.jspa?projectId=10930&version=14693)